Healthy Homes Assessment Kotemaori

 If a draught could be perceived as a result of gaps or holes that it needs to be sealed.

-You don’t require to block up intentional gaps or holes that are part of the construction.
-For instance, small gaps around windows and doors may be required to allow for the movement of the structure as the house gets warmer and cooler, so that they can still be opened and closed rather instead of being stuck.
-We will examine every window and door as part of your Healthy Homes assessment of your rental property.
+You don’t need to block off holes or gaps which are part of the construction.
+For example, tiny gaps around doors and windows might be necessary to allow for the movement of the structure when the home is heated and cools so that they can still be shut and opened, rather instead of being stuck.
+We will test all doors and windows in an Healthy Homes assessment of your rental property.

 draught stopping building inspections